mk4001/Tru-Control/README.md

 ## Simulator

-There is a real Truma Combi™ simulator in the file "Truma Simulator x Tru-Control.json" that you can use on your local MQTT broker and Node-RED in ordert to check all the APP Features
+A Truma Combi™ simulator profile for local testing (local MQTT broker + Node-RED) is planned but not yet published in this repository.
+This section will be updated once the file is available.

 ---